 | Cladwell | ~120 min | Single-piece, manual tagging |

 Round 1 winner: PutTogether.
-Five outfit photos and the closet is built.
+Five to eight outfit photos and the closet is built.
 The other three are honest about their slowness; only PT solved it.
-Stylebook's slowness is deliberate by founder choice (co-founders Jess and Bill Atkins, who have framed the app as "tools, not opinions" for over 15 years); Cladwell's slowness is part of the capsule constraint.
+Stylebook's slowness is deliberate by founder choice — co-founders Jess and Bill Atkins have framed the app as tools, not opinions for over 15 years.
+Cladwell's slowness is part of the capsule constraint.

 Round 2: Daily outfit picks